Maharashtra

 The region that encompasses the modern state has a history going back many millennia.
 Notable dynasties that ruled the region include the Asmakas, the Mauryas, the Satavahanas, the Western Satraps, the Abhiras, the Vakatakas, the Chalukyas, the Rashtrakutas, the Western Chalukyas, the Seuna Yadavas, the Khaljis, the Tughlaqs, the Bahamanis and the Mughals.
-In the early nineteenth century, the region was divided between the Dominions of the Peshwa in the Maratha Confederacy and the Nizamate of Hyderabad.
+In the early 19th century, the region was divided between the Dominions of the Peshwa in the Maratha Confederacy and the Nizamate of Hyderabad.

-Early in the 19th century, the British East India company by defeating the Marathas, brought most of the present day Maharashtra region directly under its control or indirectly through many princely states.
-After 1858, the British crown assumed control for the areas from the company.
-The region during the company or British rule was divided between the Bombay presidency, Central provinces and Berar and many princely states including the Hyderabad state.
-After Indian independence in 1947, Bombay presidency became the Bombay State in the Indian Union.
-Between 1950 and 1956 and Berar, the Deccan states and the Gujarat states were merged into the Bombay State.
+Early in the 19th century, the British East India Company defeated the Marathas and brought most of present-day Maharashtra under its control, both directly and indirectly through many princely states.
+After 1858, the British crown assumed control of the area from the company.
+During the periods of Company and British rule, the region was divided between the Bombay Presidency, the Central Provinces, Berar, and many princely states including Hyderabad.

+After Indian independence in 1947, the Bombay Presidency became Bombay State in the Indian Union.
+Between 1950 and 1956, Berar, the Deccan states and the Gujarat states were annexed into Bombay State.
 Aspirations of a separate state for Marathi-speaking peoples were pursued by the United Maharashtra Movement; their advocacy eventually borne fruit on 1 May 1960, when the State of Bombay was bifurcated into the modern states of Maharasthra and Gujarat.

 The state is divided into 6 divisions and 36 districts.
-Mumbai is the capital of Maharashtra due to its historical significance as a major trading port and its status as India's financial hub, housing key institutions and a diverse economy.
-Mumbai's well-developed infrastructure and cultural diversity make it a suitable administrative center for the state, and the most populous urban area in India, with Nagpur serving as the winter capital.
+Mumbai is the capital of Maharashtra and the most populous urban area in India, with Nagpur serving as the winter capital.
 The Godavari and Krishna are the state's two major rivers, and forests cover 16.47% of the state's geographical area.